AidanJReid/Milestone-Project2/README.md

 #### User Stories

-Thorough testing for each scenario:
+Thorough testing for each user scenario:

-1. As a UFO enthusiast who is interested in the incidences of sightings (or lack thereof) in my vicinity
+- *As a UFO enthusiast who is interested in the incidences of sightings (or lack thereof) in my vicinity*
   * Shared site with a friend who lives in Boston and who has an interest in UFO activity.
   * They were able to use Chart 1 to drill into sightings for North America, use Chart 2 to compare continents, use Chart 3 and drill into their state (MA) and see impacting changes relayed on pie charts 4 and 5.
-2. As a hobbyist with an interest in sky-gazing (potentially as amateur astronomer) who has observed strange lights in the sky at night.
+- *As a hobbyist with an interest in sky-gazing (potentially as amateur astronomer) who has observed strange lights in the sky at night.*
   * Volunteered myself for this scenario.
 Was able to navigate fully and identify key patterns about UFO phenomenon globally, which was neatly collected in the summary section.
-3. As a science fiction afficionado and casual reader in things occulted and other-worldly.
+- *As a science fiction afficionado and casual reader in things occulted and other-worldly.*
   * Shared with a colleague who had a broad interest in the subject.
 Successfully navigated site to his satisfaction, rendering all charts.
-4. As a researcher or journalist with an interest in documenting and understanding unexplained phenomenon or patterns in human behaviour.
+- *As a researcher or journalist with an interest in documenting and understanding unexplained phenomenon or patterns in human behaviour.*
   * Broad scope of the project covered with project purpose clearly defined, linked to raw data (via addtional resources section).
-5. Meteorological, aircraft or military personnel who have seen oddities in the sky at night and use the charts as corroboration or to cross-check their own findings.
+- *Meteorological, aircraft or military personnel who have seen oddities in the sky at night and use the charts as corroboration or to cross-check their own findings.*
   * Charts can be manipulated by user to display information that relate to their query (geo location, shape, duration of sightings).

 #### General